ucb-bar/constellation/verification/readme.md

 We assign even numbers to "0" channels and odd numbers to "1" channels.
 The channels 0 to 3 are inputs and each connects to the channels in the node it is directed to.
 The destinations are denoted by xyd, where x and y are 0 or 1 and d is one of nesw.
 There are two output channels for each destination.

-We again use the first version since this algorihm satisfies the liveness property.
+We use the first version since this algorihm satisfies the liveness property.
 The first method finds a loop as follows:

 ```
 ./verify.py -b escape/*